Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Maret 2026 09.51.35 UTC
+- WIB: Selasa, 24 Maret 2026 12.01.58 UTC
-- WITA: Selasa, 24 Maret 2026 10.51.35 UTC
+- WITA: Selasa, 24 Maret 2026 13.01.58 UTC
-- WIT: Selasa, 24 Maret 2026 11.51.35 UTC
+- WIT: Selasa, 24 Maret 2026 14.01.58 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: nature
+Kategori: technology